 How to produce noise at night

 For some individuals dealing with tinnitus, all they need is a fan running in the background.
 Just the sound of the motor is enough to quiet the ringing.

 But, there are also devices made to help those who have tinnitus get to sleep.
 Environmental sounds, like ocean waves or rain, are generated by these “white noise machines”.
 If you were to keep a TV on, it may be disruptive, but white noise machines create calming sounds that you can sleep through.
 Alternatively, you could try an app that plays calming sounds from your smartphone.

 What else can worsen tinnitus symptoms?

 Your tinnitus symptoms can be exacerbated by other things besides lack of sound.
 For instance, if you’re drinking too much alcohol before bed, that could contribute to tinnitus symptoms.
 Other things, like high blood pressure and stress can also be a contributing factor.
-Contact us for an appointment if these suggestions aren’t helping or if you’re feeling dizzy when your tinnitus symptoms are active.
+Contact us at 812-247-8502 for an appointment in Bloomington, IN if these suggestions aren’t helping or if you’re feeling dizzy when your tinnitus symptoms are active.